Static Switch Systems – Understanding How a Power Continuity Static Switch Operates

 The Static Switch makes a rapid switch from one source to the other.

 This happens in the event of a fault to the power supply used to power the load, or carry out test/maintenance.

 One of the two sources can be designated as the preferred power supply, to which the Static Switch will transfer the load.
 It remains there until different designations/faults require it to be switched to the other source.
 The Static Switch has 2 manual by-passes.
 Each source enables correct maintenance of the system.

 STS 4P 100(400-600), a Static Switch is fitted with a block diagram with LED indicators and a 4 line 20char display.

-The STS 4P 100(400-600)A Static Switch is fitted with a block diagram with LED indicators and a 4 line 20char display, capable of providing all information concerning equipment operation status, which, together with the power source priority selection button enable operators to make full use of the apparatus.
+Capable of providing all information concerning equipment operation status.
+Together with the power source, priority selection button enables operators to make full use of the apparatus.

 The manual selector A/B on the front panel of the STS selects one of the two input sources as the priority one.